THE REBELLIOUS KINGDOM

 fortune.
 With this thought they almost ran the

 remaining miles which separated them from the royal

 THE ROYAL CITY

-the wealthy and cultured populace, the three lepers,
+of the wealthy and cultured populace, the three

-desperate now lest they be frustrated so near their
+lepers, desperate now lest they be frustrated so

-the guards opened the gates.
-Their shock and
+one the guards opened the gates.
+Their shock

 creatures sent the heavy iron doors clanging